Chekanov's dichotomy in contact topology: Shelukhin-Chekanov-Hofer's metric

 \section{Shelukhin-Chekanov-Hofer's metric}

 Let $(M, \xi = \ker\alpha)$ be a contact manifold with a fixed contact 1-form $\alpha$.
 For any $\phi \in \Cont_0(M, \xi)$, \cite{She17} defines the following norm

-where infimum is taken over all the contact isotopies with time-1 map being $\phi$ and $H \in C^{\infty}(M \times [0,1])$ denotes the associated contact Hamiltonian functions.
-Though {\it not} conjugation invariant, it satisfies a natural ``coordinate-change'' formula as follows,
+where the infimum is taken over all the contact isotopies with time-1 map being $\phi$ and $H \in C^{\infty}(M \times [0,1])$ denotes the associated contact Hamiltonian functions.
+Let us recall some properties of $||-||_\alpha$ proven in \cite{She17}.
+Though {\it not} conjugation invariant, it satisfies a natural ``coordinate-change'' formula as follows, for any $\phi, \psi \in \Cont_0(M, \xi)$,

+Additionally, different choice of contact forms give rise to equivalent norms.
+Specifically, if $\beta = f\alpha$ is a another contact form, where $f : M \to (0,\infty)$ is a smooth function, then (see \cite[Lemma 10]{She17})